quintel/documentation/modules/merit_order/Storage Project within Merit Order.markdown

 Storage makes use of the same classification of participants as merit order:
 * `dispatchable producers` (can be switched on and off at will)
 * `volatile producers` (can be switched off but not on at will)
 * `must-run producers` (produces electricity as a by-product and is insensitive to changes in electricity demand)

 #### Residual load curve
 The merit order uses a demand curve as input.
 This demand may be (partly) fulfilled by the load from volatiles and must-run participants.
 The residual load is the demand minus the load from volatiles and must-runs.
 This curve can become negative for large penetrations of volatiles and must-run capacity, which leads to 'excess electricity'.

 #### Excess electricity (or Surplus electricity)
 Excess electricity occurs whenever the residual load is negative.
-Whenever excess electricity occurs, the domestic demand for electricity is already satisfied.
-Dispatchables are turned off.
+Whenever excess electricity occurs, the domestic demand for electricity is already satisfied (and dispatchables are thus turned off).
 Excess electricity is usually exported, but can also be stored in electricity storage, curtailed or converted into gas, heat...

 #### Curtailment
 Curtailment occurs in situations of excess electricity.
-If excess electricity cannot be assigned to a consumer (e.g. export or storage), it has to be curtailed.
+If excess electricity cannot be assigned to a consumer (e.g. export, conversion or storage), it has to be curtailed.
 On a physical level this means that producers of electricity are told to shut down by the grid operator.
 Curtailing electricity is a measure to maintain grid stability.
-Currently, curtailment hardly occurs; however, it is expected to increase significantly in the future.
+Currently, curtailment hardly occurs; however, its occurence is expected to increase significantly in the future.
 Curtailment by be caused or amplified by limited export capacities or transmission grid constraints.

 #### Avoided Curtailment
 Avoided curtailment is the amount of electricity that would have been curtailed if no preventive measure had been taken.

 #### Electricity Storage
 Electricity is stored in the form of another energy carrier.
 For example, chemical energy in batteries or potential energy in pumped hydro plants.
 This storage reservoir is emptied on demand, and electricity is generated by discharging the storage.
-Electricity storage is characterized by numerous parameters, like: * charging/discharging efficiency (round-trip efficiency)
+Electricity storage is characterized by numerous parameters, like:
+* charging/discharging efficiency (round-trip efficiency)
 * self-discharge
 * maximum capacity
 * maximum energy content